minego/phnx/README_DC.txt

 Modifified compose.js and compose.html to show sending account in card view Modified item-info.html and phnx.css to show emoji in dashboard notifications Modified compose.js to fix replying to your own DM.
 Would DM yourself instead of the previous recipient.
+Modified preferences-assistant.js and tweet.js to separate browser and lunetube launching.
+LuneTube is now directly called.